poliveira147/Shopping-Basket-Application/README.md

     -   Edge cases like empty baskets, invalid product IDs, and discounts.

 -   **DiscountService Tests**:

 -   Test methods for  `CalculateDiscountsAsync`.

-    -   Scenarios like apple discounts, multi-buy discounts (e.g., buy 2 soups, get 1 bread at half price).
+-   Scenarios like apple discounts (10% off) and multi-buy discounts (e.g., buy 2 soups, get 1 bread at half price).

+#### **2. GUI Tests**

+GUI tests are written to ensure that the frontend user interface behaves as expected and interacts correctly with the backend.
+These tests are implemented using  **Selenium**.

+##### **Key Tests:**

+-   **BasketComponent Tests**:

+    -   Verify that the basket displays the correct items and quantities.

+    -   Test the "Calculate Total" and "Generate Receipt" buttons to ensure they interact with the backend and display the correct results.

+**TransactionsComponent Tests**:

+-   Verify that the transactions page displays all saved transactions.

+-   Test the "Delete All Transactions" button to ensure it clears the transaction history.

 ----------